 For families and individuals who apply on their own behalf, we operate on trust.

-However there are various questions on the application form and we call each potential recipient family before deciding if we will allocate a laptop.
+There are various questions on the online application forms we use and we contact each potential recipient before deciding if we will allocate a laptop.

-Requests for laptops that come from schools or agencies applying on behalf of the family who need a laptop will go straight to the top of the list, as the need of the receiving family or individual is authenticated by those asking.
+Requests for laptops that come from schools or agencies applying on behalf of the intended recipient will go straight to the top of the list, as the need is authenticated by the professional who is applying.

 Can schools or support workers apple on behalf of a family, or just the family themselves?

 Yes of course - if a school or support worker of some kind wants to apply on a family's behalf by all means go ahead.
 The Request a Laptop page asks the right questions about this.